anchat1990/gitpitch/PITCHME.md

 ### Warning

-Do not rebase public branches (Branches that others are working on too).
+Do not rebase public branches (Branches that others are working on too) without warning your pair!
-It will seem like others have "lost" some commits (don't worry - they haven't), and you will panic.
+It will seem like your histories have diverged and it gets messy.

 Note:
+When you rebase and force push you are rewriting history.
-If anyone else is working on a branch, dont rebase it.
-It will seem like your workflows have diverged because you have changed history. it is possible to recover from it, you can merge the two branches but everything will appear twice plus a merge commit.
+If anyone else is working on a branch, it will be confusing as their changes are based on a different commit to what you have now pushed up, even though it looks like the same commit message.
 Lastly...
 ---